Skip to content

 Lead with the answer.
 Use an inverted pyramid structure.
 The first 40-60 words of each section should contain a complete, quotable answer to the question posed by the heading.
 AI models heavily weight opening sentences.
 Think of these as “golden paragraphs”, self-contained statements that an AI can extract and cite without needing surrounding context.

 Use lists and tables aggressively.
-Content formatted as lists and tables is disproportionately cited by AI models.
-Nearly 80% of pages cited by ChatGPT include structured lists (AirOps, 2026), and comparison tables with semantic HTML are among the most extractable formats available.
+Pages ChatGPT cites are far more likely to contain lists: nearly 80% of them, against 28.6% of uncited Google results, across more than 12,000 URLs (AirOps).
+That is what cited pages look like, not proof that adding a list gets you cited, and comparison tables with semantic HTML are among the most extractable formats available.
 If you have comparison data, feature breakdowns, or specification sheets, format them as tables, not prose.

 Structure headings as questions.
 Write H2s like “What is the best CRM for startups?” rather than “CRM Solutions for Startups.”
 Aim for one heading per 100-200 words.
 AI models use heading structure to understand content hierarchy and extract relevant sections.